Barnes & Noble Education, Inc.

 Scan Results

+Daily timeframeHeadquartered within the consumer cyclical sector, Barnes & Noble Education, Inc. focuses on Specialty Retail services and products.
 Barnes & Noble Education, Inc. operates bookstores for college and university campuses, and K-12 institutions primarily in the United States.
-Valued at $353.3M, BNED is a small-cap name in its sector.
-The company sells and rents new and used print textbooks, digital textbooks, and publisher hosted digital courseware through physical and virtual bookstores, as well as directly to students through Textbooks.com.
+At a $440.3M market cap, Barnes & Noble Education, Inc. ranks as a small-cap company within consumer cyclical.
+The company engages in the sale and rental of course materials, including new and used print textbooks, digital textbooks, and publisher-hosted digital courseware through its physical and virtual bookstores.

 Market Cap